2018 American League Championship Series: Game 5

 Former Astros All-Star player Jeff Kent threw the ceremonial first pitch.
 Justin Verlander, Game 1 winning pitcher, started for Houston, while David Price, who got a no decision in Game 2, started for Boston.
 Chris Sale did not start for Boston due to the effects of being ill after Game 1.
 Boston took a 1–0 lead in the top of the third inning on a home run by J. D. Martinez, which they would not relinquish.
 In the top of the sixth, Mitch Moreland doubled, Ian Kinsler singled, and Rafael Devers homered into the Crawford Boxes, putting Boston ahead, 4–0.
 Houston reliever Roberto Osuna entered to pitch the top of the seventh, replacing Verlander who had allowed four runs on seven hits in six innings pitched, while striking out four and walking two.
 Boston's Matt Barnes entered to pitch the bottom of the seventh, replacing Price who had allowed no runs on three hits in six innings pitched, while striking out nine and walking none.
 Marwin González hit a two-out homer to left, reducing Boston's lead to 4–1.
 Boston's starter from Game 3, Nathan Eovaldi, came on in relief of Barnes, getting the final out of the seventh and holding Houston scoreless in the eighth.
 Osuna pitched through the ninth for Houston, allowing only one hit during his three innings.
 Red Sox closer Craig Kimbrel entered to pitch the bottom of the ninth.
 Carlos Correa struck out, Yuli Gurriel walked, González struck out, and Tony Kemp flied out to end the game and send the Red Sox to the World Series.
 Kimbrel recorded his fifth save this postseason, while for Price, it was his first victory in 12 career postseason starts; his only previous postseason wins came as a reliever.
-As for Houston, their World Series reign was over.
+As for Houston, their World Series reign was over, though they later won AL pennants in 2019, 2021 (which included a ALCS re-match with the Red Sox) and 2022, as well as a World Series again in 2022.

 Boston's Jackie Bradley Jr., who had nine RBIs in the series on three hits (a double and two home runs), was named ALCS MVP.